 EisnerAmper’s article highlights core board responsibilities: fraud and misconduct detection, adherence to risk limits and strategy, oversight of NAV and performance reporting, supervision of service providers, and review of information disclosed to investors.
 Each of these areas maps directly onto SEC and examination priorities that stress fiduciary duty, fair valuations, transparent fee practices, and robust compliance programs.

-What a High‑impact Independent Director Adds
+What a High‑Impact Independent Director Adds

 At VEGA Compliance, the practice centers on compliance, supervision, and controls for banks, broker‑dealers, RIAs, hedge funds, and other alternative investment managers, with decades of in‑house experience at major Wall Street firms and in complex securities litigation.
-That experience translates into practical boardroom value: asking regulator‑grade questions, anticipating enforcement and litigation angles, and stress‑testing whether governance, valuation, and conflict‑management frameworks will hold up under real scrutiny.
+That experience translates into practical boardroom value: asking regulator‑grade questions, anticipating enforcement and litigation angles, and stress‑testing whether governance, valuation, and conflict‑management frameworks will hold up under scrutiny.

 Board Capacity, Diversity, and Regulatory Credibility